 Be respectful of others in chat: If another viewer asks you not to discuss certain things, or notes that something you’ve said has made them uncomfortable, acknowledge it, apologize and move on.
 Note: if the broadcaster says something to you in addition to one of their mods, don’t argue.
 It’s not your stream and pushing back is disruptive, which makes it less fun for everyone.
 See point above about rules!

 Don’t ask to be made a moderator: I’ve seen this in channels and it’s awkward when people, especially new viewers ask to be made mods.
 If you become a regular and the broadcaster comes to know you, you might be granted a sword.

 Do not self-promote in someone else’s channel: This is a huge issue for streamers, especially when someone wanders in that isn’t there to come and hang out, enjoy the stream and meet others.
 A lot of streamers will insta-ban if you come into their channel to promote your own stream, or other work.

 It’s like going to see a movie, then sneaking in to add your demo reel to replace part of the movie.
 If a broadcaster wants to promote others, they will usually use a !Follow or !ShoutOut command to tell others about your stream.

-Also, don’t ask to be shouted out during a stream, it’s begging for attention and taking away from the broadcaster people came to see.
+Don’t ask to be shouted out during a stream, it’s begging for attention and taking away from the broadcaster people came to see.
+Another thing, don’t ask a mod to shout out your friend who also streams in someone else’s chat.
 Again, if the broadcaster knows you and wants to give you a shout, they’ll do it.